-The DEEP will continue to provide updated information through its website to all participants (residents, municipalities, manufacturers, recyclers, retailers) on the details of the program as it becomes available.
+The DEEP will continue to provide updated information through its website to all participants (residents, municipalities, manufacturers, recyclers, retailers) on the details of the state-wide electronics recycling program as it becomes available.
 Follow the links below to learn more.

 Information for Retailers

-If you have any questions concerning the e-waste law or the regulations, please contact Mark Latham
+If you have any questions concerning the state-wide electronics recycling program, please contact Mark Latham

 Content Last Updated November 8, 2013